Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/optimizations/nodes.rst

 If Open Shading Language is chosen as the rendering back-end, node shaders are translated to OSL code and then compiled and executed by the OSL runtime.
-In the process it applies its own extensive set of optimizations, both at compile time and runtime.
+In the process it applies its own extensive set of optimizations, both at compile time and run-time.

 Open Shading Language can optimize out Script nodes if their outputs are unused or constant, even if their OSL shaders have side effects like debug tracing and message passing,